How Do I Get Proof of Health Insurance For Taxes?

 Learn more from the IRS:

-If you received advance premium tax credits or want to submit the tax credits on your return, you will need the 1095-A information to file your taxes.
+If you got advance premium tax credits or want to apply for the tax credits on your return, you will need the 1095-A information to file your taxes.

-Using the 1095-A as proof you have health insurance, you can then complete Form 8962 to file with your tax returns.
-This will calculate the final amount in premium tax credits you're eligible for to see if you can qualify for more money back.
+By using the 1095-A as proof you have health insurance, you can then complete Form 8962 to file with your tax returns.
+This will calculate the final amount in premium tax credits you qualify for.
+You may get more money back on your taxes if you're eligible for more tax credits than you got during the year.
+Keep in mind that it's also possible to owe money to the IRS if you claimed more tax credits than you qualify for.

 You will only get a 1095-A for health insurance plans that are Bronze level or above.
 You won't get a 1095-A for Catastrophic health plans or dental plans.

-You have up to two years to file your 1095-A with your taxes, instead of needing to file each April.
+You have up to two years to file your 1095-A with your taxes.

-That means if you received discounted health insurance in 2024, you'll have more time to compare the premium tax credits you received to the amount you're eligible for based on your final income for the year.
+That means if you got discounted health insurance in 2024, you'll have more time to find out if you're eligible for more subsidies because of your income.

 Form 1095-B

-Form 1095-B is sent to people who get health insurance that's not through a large employer or the marketplace.
-For example, you may receive a 1095-B if you bought health insurance coverage directly from an insurance company or participated in a government program, such as Medicare or the Children's Health Insurance Program (CHIP).
+If you have health insurance that's not through a large employer or the marketplace, the company or government agency responsible for your health insurance may send you a Form 1095-B. For example, you may get a 1095-B form if you bought health insurance coverage directly from an insurance company or participated in a government program, such as Medicare or the Children's Health Insurance Program (CHIP).

 Learn more from the IRS:

-Even when you're eligible for a 1095-B, you may not receive one automatically because it's no longer required to be filed with your tax return.
-However, you can usually download it from your insurance provider or request a paper copy.
+Even when you're eligible for a 1095-B, you may not get one automatically.
+That's because you no longer have to file one with your tax return.
+However, you can usually download it from your insurance provider, whether that's a company or the government, or request a paper copy.

 Form 1095-C

-Employers may send you tax form 1095-C to confirm that you participated in an employer health insurance plan.
-The form provides information about the policy and who was covered under the plan.
+Employers might send you tax form 1095-C to confirm that you enrolled in an employer health insurance plan.
+The form contains policy and coverage information.

 Learn more from the IRS: